juan-g-bonilla/Algorithms-Project/explanation_3.md

 Once the array is sorted, we iterate once through it to reach the solution, an operation that is O(n).
 The sort + iteration is then O(n log n) + O(n), thus the total time complexity is O(n log n)

+The space complexity is O(n), corresponding to the space complexity of the mergesort, where we have to store tha array in sub arrays repeatedly.